Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleUrlFileNameConditionObject.md

 UrlFileName
 ```

-Create an in-memory object for AzureCDN DeliveryRuleUrlFileNameCondition
+Create an in-memory object for AzureCDN DeliveryRuleUrlFileNameCondition.

 ## PARAMETERS